sems-server/sems/doc/Readme.sbc.txt

     If this parameter is set to something else, transcoder codecs are added BEFORE ordering using codec_preference_aleg is done and thus may become preferred ones.

+Transcoder statistics can be checked via "printCallStats" SBC DI method or can be put into additional headers within reply generated to OPTIONS request.
+To achive that set global options: options_transcoder_out_stats_hdr and options_transcoder_in_stats_hdr.

+  With this settings:

+    options_transcoder_out_stats_hdr=P-Transcoder-Stats-Out
+    options_transcoder_in_stats_hdr=P-Transcoder-Stats-In

+  the OPTIONS reply will contain these headers with statistics:

+    P-Transcoder-Stats-In: pcma=1,pcmu=0,speex=1
+    P-Transcoder-Stats-Out: pcma=1,pcmu=0,speex=1

+The statistics are separated for codecs used for reading (data are read using that codecs) and for codecs used for writing (data are sent using that codecs).
+Note that relaying can be active in one direction and transcoding in the other so the in/out (read/write) numbers need not to match.

 Warning:
  - currently only audio streams are relayed through or transcoded